 The CX-9 is motivated by a 3.7-liter V6 that produces 273 horsepower and 270 lb-ft of torque.
 Channeled through a six-speed automatic transmission, that output is enough to allow a zero-to-60 mph sprint in the mid-seven-second range.
 Front-wheel-drive is standard and yields 17 mpg in the city and 24 mpg on the highway.
 The optional all-wheel-drive is available across the trim levels and returns 16/22 mpg.

 Trim Level Breakdown

 The CX-9 is available in three trim levels: Sport, Touring, and Grand Touring.

 Upgrading to the CX-9 Touring trim level yields leather upholstery, heated front seats, an eight-way power adjustable driver's, seat a four-way power adjustable front passenger seat, auto on/off headlights, a rearview camera, rear parking sensors, a blind spot monitoring system and a rear cross traffic alert system.

 The premium trim level designated by the Grand Touring moniker delivers upgraded 20-inch wheels, Xenon headlamps, halogen fog lamps, rain-sensing windshield wipers, driver's seat memory and available rear-entertainment system, Blind Spot Monitoring, imitation wood interior trim, a wunroof, an alarm system, a proximity key, a power tailgate and LED daytime running lights.

 Standard safety features on the CX-9 include dual front, side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.

-Although no three-row crossover is quite as sporty as the CX-9, viable alternatives to Mazda's big crossover include the Hyundai Veracruz, Honda Pilot, Dodge Durango and the Toyota Highlander.
+Although no three-row crossover is quite as sporty as the CX-9, viable alternatives to Mazda's big crossover include the Hyundai Santa Fe, the Honda Pilot, Dodge Durango and the Toyota Highlander.